 Deciding Which Energy Vampires to Tackle

 The next and possibly most difficult step is to figure out which items on the list to tackle.
 The low hanging fruit is devices with high standby power usage, unnecessary equipment, and things that are not used all the time.
 The balance between saving energy and convenience can be tricky.
-Since the full time occupants in our household are my spouse and I, we only had to consult ourselves.
+Since the full-time occupants of our household are my spouse and me, we only had to consult ourselves.

 We decided to deal with our home office equipment, entertainment center, and determine if we had any items that could be unplugged either temporarily or for good.